nfherrin/OpenXSConverter/README.md

 This converter takes one of several different input XS formats and converts them to one of several different output XS formats.

-To compile the XS converter, navigate to the source folder and then make the converter by typing:
+To compile OpenXSConverter, navigate to the source folder and then make the converter by typing:
 ```
   >> make
 ```
-A successful compilation of the XS converter will conclude with the line:
+A successful compilation of OpenXSConverter will conclude with the line:
 ```
   >> mv ./OpenXSConverter.exe ../
 ```

-To run the XS converter, simply invoke the XS converter binary and follow it immediately with the XS input file followed by the XS output format (where `<xs_in>` is the name of the XS input file and `<out_form>` is the output format):
+To run OpenXSConverter, simply invoke the OpenXSConverter binary and follow it immediately with the XS input file followed by the XS output format (where `<xs_in>` is the name of the XS input file and `<out_form>` is the output format):
 ```
-  >> <path_to_XS_Converter>/XS_Converter.exe <xs_in> <out_form>
+  >> <path_to_OpenXSConverterr>/OpenXSConverter.exe <xs_in> <out_form>
 ```
 The output file will be titled `<xs_in>_<out_form>.out` unless the output is for an HDF5 format (such as OpenMC cross sections), in which case it will be of the form `<xs_in>_<out_form>.out.h5`.